lucy-dwr/dwrpubs/README.md

 - [ ] Configure CI to run `R CMD check` and guard the data and package refresh process.

 ### Products
-- [ ] Create a visualization dashboard and other communications products.
+- [ ] Create a visualization dashboard, static figures, and other communications products.

 ## License
 Released under the [MIT License](LICENSE.md).